eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 nc localhost 8080
 ```

-When the client connection to the server is successful, it will show the following message:
+When the client connection to the server is successful, the server will show the following message:

 ```bash
 [INFO] Server listening on port 8080